shamim0754/AlgorithmDatastructure/readme.md

-### Linear Searching ###
+### Searching Technique###

-Linear search is a very simple search algorithm.Every items is checked and if a match founds then that particular item.it is slow since every element need to check.
+Linear Searching  : Linear search is a very simple search algorithm.Every items is checked and if a match founds then that particular item.it is slow since every element need to check.

 ```C
 #include <stdio.h>